 You could help us counting butterflies with different methodologies depending on your preferences.
 Butterflies can be monitored by anyone who has the time and is willing to learn the butterfly species from their place.
 There are hundreds of methods to count butterflies but not all of them provide the same information.
-In this page we will explain the two groups of data, Opportunistic Data and Monitored Data:

 - You would need to identify the butterfly species name